Dove Cottage: Wordsworth

 William became a key member of a group of Romantic poets in the Lake District, later known as the Lake Poets.
 Robert Southey lived in Greta Hall in nearby Keswick.
 Southey and Coleridge were married to sisters, Sarah and Edith Fricker, and Coleridge himself moved his family to Keswick in 1800.
-Both Coleridge and Southey became a frequent visitors to Dove Cottage, but Coleridge's marriage was unhappy, and he departed Keswick in 1804.
+Both Coleridge and Southey became frequent visitors to Dove Cottage, but Coleridge's marriage was unhappy, and he departed Keswick in 1804.
 Nevertheless, he returned to visit the Wordsworths in Grasmere from time to time.
 The Wordsworths were also visited at Dove Cottage by Walter Scott, Humphry Davy, and Charles and Mary Lamb.
 In later years, Thomas De Quincey became a long-term guest.

 William Wordsworth's financial position had been strained since his father's death in 1783, but it improved somewhat in 1802 when the debts owed to his father by the 1st Earl of Lonsdale were finally paid with interest on the latter's death.
 As a result, William was able to marry Mary Hutchinson, a childhood friend, later that year.
 The cottage became their first marital home, still shared with William's sister Dorothy and now also with Mary's sister Sara.
 William and Mary's first three children were born in the cottage, John (1803), Dora (1804) and Thomas (1806).

 Dorothy kept a remarkable journal during the family's years at Dove Cottage.
 The journal was published in 1897 as The Grasmere Journal, providing intimate details of the family's daily life and of their visitors.
 Wordsworth often took poetic inspiration from his sister Dorothy's journal.
 An entry in her journal from 1802, remarking upon daffodils near Ullswater, was the inspiration for his poem "I Wandered Lonely as a Cloud" in 1804.

 Dove Cottage did not provide enough space for the Wordsworths' growing family and many visitors, and they left Dove Cottage for Allan Bank in Grasmere in May 1808.
 William had condemned this house as an eyesore when it was first built, and they moved on again in 1810 to the Old Rectory in the centre of Grasmere.
 Finally, in 1813, they moved to the much larger and better appointed Rydal Mount, a few miles to the south just outside Ambleside.
 The Wordsworths continued to rent this property for 46 years, until Mary's death in 1859, William having died 9 years earlier.
 Rydal Mount was acquired in 1969 by Mary Henderson (née Wordsworth), William's great great granddaughter.
 It remains in the ownership of the Wordsworth family, and has been opened to the public since 1970.